captain-igloo/boost-filesystem-bug/README.md

 I am using boost::filesystem to loop over files in a directory and conditionally delete them.
-It works in boost 1.71 but not in boost 1.74.
+It works in boost 1.71 but in boost 1.74 it crashes after the first file has been deleted.
 Is this a bug or am I doing something wrong?
 What is the recommended way to iterate over a directory and delete files?

     $ git clone https://github.com/captain-igloo/boost-filesystem-bug.git